 - When the Dell screen appears, press and hold the CTRL and F11 key simultaneously on the keyboard, then release them both at the same time.
 The Dell PC Restore by Symantec window appears.

-- Click the Restore button or press the key to highlight Restore and press the key.
+- Click the Restore button or press the key to highlight Restore and press enter.

 A caution message appears, advising that all data will be lost.